-Kiwi teen missing after escaping on transtasman flight
+Kiwi teen missing after fleeing on transtasman flight

 None of the family expressed significant discontent at relocating, according to Waka.

-Cooper had said she was missing her friends back in New Zealand, but said nothing that indicated she was planning to flee.
+Cooper had said she was missing her friends in New Zealand, but said nothing that indicated she was planning to flee.

 Yesterday, some of the family went to the beach but Cooper stayed behind.